TNOCS/csnext/packages/cs-docs/docs/development/readme.md

 ## Development

 In most cases you want to use the CS NPM hosted packages for your dashboard.
-If you want to extend/change the CS library yourself, you can work with them locally using the [pnpm link](https://yarnpkg.com/lang/en/docs/cli/link/) feature.
+If you want to extend/change the CS library yourself, you can work with them locally using the [yarn link](https://yarnpkg.com/lang/en/docs/cli/link/) feature.
 After checking out the [csNext code](https://github.com/TNOCS/csnext), use the following commands to setup a development environment

 ``` bash
 # install all dependencies and create links